-For over 30 years, we’ve worked toward a single purpose: helping women achieve sobriety and sustain recovery from alcoholism.
+For 35 years, we’ve worked toward a single purpose: helping women achieve sobriety and sustain recovery from alcoholism.

-Located in Dallas, Texas since 1987, The Magdalen House has played a vital role in changing the lives of thousands of alcoholic women and their families through a spiritual solution embodied in The Twelve Steps of Alcoholics Anonymous.
+Located in Dallas, Texas since 1987, The Magdalen House has played a vital role in changing the lives of thousands of alcoholic women and their families.

-In the 1980s, a group of four women realized an imperative need: there was no safe place in North Texas for an alcoholic woman with no money and no insurance to get help.
-As fate would have it, one of these women had just learned of a facility in South Texas that was meeting this critical need.
-In March of 1987, the group drove to Houston to visit and see how this particular place was providing a safe place for women to detox from alcohol at no cost.
+In the 1980s, a group of four women realized an imperative need: there was no safe place in North Texas for an alcoholic woman with no money and no insurance to get help for her alcoholism.
+As fate would have it, one of these women had just learned of a facility in Houston that was meeting this critical need.
+In March of 1987, the group drove there to visit and see how this particular place was providing a safe place for women to detox from alcohol at no cost.
 Within months, The Magdalen House was born.

-The original house on Lovers Lane opened in June 1987, thanks to the efforts of these women and the local A.A. community.
-Now in its 32nd year, The Magdalen House remains the only agency in the Dallas-Fort Worth area to offer comprehensive recovery services – without insurance or state funding – 100% free of charge.
+The original house on Lovers Lane opened in June 1987, thanks to the efforts of these women and the local recovery community.
+From there, The Magdalen House has been at Redwood Circle and now at Gaston Avenue.
+The Magdalen House remains the only agency in the Dallas-Fort Worth area to offer comprehensive recovery services – without insurance or state funding – 100% free of charge.

-What was once the dream of our founders has become a reality: a flourishing recovery community for women and their families.
-Our volunteers, donors, board, and staff are dedicated to growing the impact that our founders began over 32 years ago.
+What was once the dream of our founders has become a reality: a thriving recovery community for women and their families.
+Our volunteers, donors, board members, and staff are dedicated to growing the impact that our founders began more than three decades ago.

 Our First House on Lovers Lane